 Scholarships are available, please contact James Clark for scholarship details.

 Space is limited to the first 40 registrants.
 Note that afternoon site visits will be walking and talking tours.
 You will be ready to build trails, but we will not get our hands dirty during this event (no trail building).
-You will also not be returning home with a complete, detailed trails plan, but our goal is for you to gain the knowledge and understand the resources needed to begin creating a site-specific trails plan for to your community.
+Our goal is for you to gain the knowledge and understand the resources needed to begin creating a site-specific trails plan for your community.

 (please note this schedule is subject to change)